A Digital Nomad Guide to Zanzibar

 - Stone Town Cafe and Bed & Breakfast: A gathering place for many foreigners and locals, serving delicious spice coffee and tea.

-- Mr Kahawa, Paje: a place with seating overlooking the sea, great to grab breakfast or lunch.
-One of the rare places which serves soy milk.
+- Mr. Kahawa, Paje: a place with seating overlooking the sea, great to grab breakfast or lunch.
+One of the rare places that serves soy milk.

 - Puzzle Coffee Shop, Stone Town: Speciality coffee shop that roasts its own coffee beans.
 Serves non-dairy milk.

 - Badolina Secret Garden, Nungwi: Great middle eastern dishes and a complimented wine selection.

 The Train’s House Co-working Space, Stone Town: the first co-working space in Zanzibar.
 It is a small, quiet spot in the middle of the bustling town, with a good internet connection, separate room for calls, office equipment, and free water, tea, and coffee.
 The day pass costs $12 (27,700 TZS), a week pass costs $50 (115,620 TZS), and a monthly pass costs $180 (416,250 TZS), all prices for an open plan seating.